-Stalking is described under Penal Code 646.9 PC as harassing or threatening another person to the point where they fear for their safety or their family.
+Under Penal Code 646.9 PC, stalking is defined as harassing or threatening another person to the point where they fear for their safety or their family.
 This law was amended in the 1990s, modifying the definition of credible threats to include “electronically communicated threats.”

 An electronic communication device can include a cell phone, landline, text messages, email, or other devices.
 New technology often requires new laws and techniques to protect against abuse.

-For example, the Los Angeles District Attorney's Office has a unit called the “Stalking and Threat Assessment Team (STAT).”
-They work closely with LAPD detectives who are responsible for investigating cyberstalking cases.
+For instance, the Los Angeles District Attorney's Office has a dedicated unit, the “Stalking and Threat Assessment Team (STAT),” Which is a beacon of hope for those affected by cyberstalking.

 Anyone charged with cyberstalking may also face allegations related to child pornography, sexual assault, or emotional, physical, or financial abuse.
-Cyberstalking cases have become more frequent over social media and other internet platforms.
+These additional charges can significantly increase the severity of the case and the potential penalties.
+It's essential to note that cyberstalking cases have become increasingly frequent on social media and other internet platforms.
 Our California criminal defense lawyers will review further below.

-Harassment under the context of this law means engaging in willful behavior directed at someone annoyed or tormented for no legitimate purpose.
+Harassment, in the context of this law, means engaging in willful behavior directed at someone with the intention of annoying or tormenting them for no legitimate purpose.
 The conduct that California law considers cyberstalking includes repeated direct messaging and "doxxing" a person's personal information.

 These behaviors, along with a "credible threat to someone," as defined by California Penal Code Section 646.9(g), result in hefty fines and jail time.